 Here's a few options that might raise your ego without raising the bid!

-The Best Spotting Scopes for Under $300
+5 Top Spotting Scopes Under $300 (Comparison)

 This price range is what you could consider the high-end of the entry level market.
 Expect to see the best of basic features here, but you might also be surprised to see a few additional perks that should impress.